Developmental Malformations

 • Homocysteinemia |

 Obstetric complications.
 Recurrent fetal loss due to paternal or maternal chromosomal disorders, or maternal reproductive system anatomic abnormalities occurs usually in the early (less than 6 weeks) or mid- (6 to 9 weeks) fetal period.
 Antiphospholipid syndrome typically causes fetal loss after 9 weeks.
-Also, when other risk factors of preeclampsia (maternal diabetes, early or late maternal age, history of gestational hypertension) have been ruled out, antiphospholipid syndrome should be considered in the differential.
+Antiphospholipid syndrome should be considered when other risk factors of preeclampsia (maternal diabetes, early or late maternal age, history of gestational hypertension) have been ruled out.

 • At least one clinical and one laboratory criteria are needed for diagnosis of antiphospholipid syndrome. | |